Notice

 Note

-Next, we will create the intial metadata for the fs:
+3. Create the intial metadata for the file system:

 cephfs-table-tool cephfs_recovery:0 reset session